Buying a new car

 Contract

-When you buy a car from a dealer, you will be asked to sign a contract of sale.
-The contract is a legally binding document, only sign it when you are sure you want to buy the car.
+When you buy a vehicle from a licensed dealer, you will sign a contract of sale.
+This is a legally binding document you should only sign when you are sure you want to buy the car.

 Before signing the contract, make sure it shows the:

-• trade-in amount (if you are trading in another vehicle)
+• trade-in amount (if you are trading in a car); and

-• special contract conditions agreed to (if any e.g. a subject to finance clause).
+• special contract conditions you have agreed to (if any, e.g. a subject to finance clause).

-The dealer must give you a copy of the contract at the time of signing.
+The dealer must give you a copy of the contract once signed by both parties.

 Cancelling a contract

-If you need to cancel a contract to buy a car, you may be asked to pay ‘pre-estimated liquidated damages’ (PELD).
-The maximum amount of PELD a dealer can charge is five per cent of the total purchase price.
+If you need to cancel a contract to buy a car, you may be asked to pay ‘pre-estimated damages’.
+The maximum amount a dealer can charge is five per cent of the total purchase price.

 Learn more about cancelling a contract with a dealer